Bolzano Tramway

-The Bolzano Tram is a former transport net, built to connect the various villages near Bolzano, in what is now South Tyrol, northern Italy.
+The Bolzano Tram (Straßenbahn Bozen) is a former transport net, built to connect the various villages near Bolzano, in what is now South Tyrol, northern Italy.
 At the time, Zwölfmalgreien, Bolzano and Gries were three independent municipalities.

 Track

 The first built line started at the today called Guntschna street, near the former Guntschna funicular.
 From there it got to the Piazza Gries and to Talfer Bridge, to enter the Bolzano city.
 Today Piazza Gries and the Talfer Bridge are connected by a broad street, but this street was built later during Fascism in Italy, and so the tram crosses the field near small streets.
 In the center of Bolzano the track had some really small curve radius because of the old buildings.
 After arriving at Walther Square, where it meets the terminus track of the Rittnerbahn (or Renon Railway), the line went on the station alley and from there to Brennero Street.

 The second line was built in various sections, because the company that runs the Brennero railway thought the new tram would be a hard concurrent between Laives and Bolzano, since the Laives railway station was really far away from the village.
 Finally the line was built along the Brennero Street from Laives to Walther Square, where it shared the tracks with line one and the Renon railway until the Bolzano station, where it had its own terminus.